zifuche/che_zifu_spring2017/Python Final Project/README.md

 #### Conclusion

  The distribution bar chart above shows the concerning extent of customer.
 The analysis provides restaurant with some advices.
 At the most time, customers prefer to give 5 star rating when place is good.
 The second is food.
 The third is service.
-For high rating level, environment seems more important.
+For high rating level, a clean and good place for dinner seems more important.